akunaM33/SpotifyArtists/README.md

 #**SpotifyArtists**
-A user can input a name of an artist or an album using the dropdown menu.
+A user inputs a name of an artist or an album using the dropdown menu.
 After form submission the user receives basic information and an image of a band or album from Spotify API.
 A local Node.js server listens to GET/POST requests from the client.
 Routing is with Express framework.